From Orlando to Clearwater: 5 Best Ways to Get There

 The cheapest way to get from Orlando to Clearwater is by bus, but this is far from a direct route.
 Greyhound buses depart the Orlando Bus Station on N John Young Parkway and arrive at the PSTA Transit Center in Pinellas Park-St. Petersburg anywhere from three hours and 20 minutes to eight hours later, depending on traffic and the number of stops en route.

 There's also a bus operated by Amtrak that departs the Orlando Amtrak station and arrives at the St. Petersburg-Clearwater Amtrak Station about two hours and 40 minutes later.
-Then you'll need to find your way to Clearwater.
+Regardless of which bus you choose, you'll need to find your way to Clearwater from the bus station.

 The PSTA runs a bus from St. Petersburg to downtown Clearwater.
 Route 18 takes travelers from 1 Ave N and 6 St N in downtown St. Petersburg to Park Street Terminal in about an hour and a half.
 Or you can make things easy on yourself and hop in a cab.